peekster225/CS532-homework/README.md

-# Programs for CS532 - Cryptography
+# Programs for CS 532 Cryptography & Data Security
 To run programs:
 - First clone the repository
 - Next, download the required node packages with npm i